-In view of the many facets of the problems of older people with HIV, we believe that the general practitioner is also playing an increasingly important role in the treatment and supervision of this group of patients.
-We have therefore always strived at MC Jan van Goyen to treat people with HIV in close consultation with the GP concerned.
-Collaboration between general practitioners and HIV practitioners and specialized nurses has always played a very important role in the Jan van Goyen Medical Center.
-Together with the HIV practitioner and the nurses, the general practitioner forms a team that together and in good consultation ensures the well-being of the HIV-infected patient.
-There is therefore very regular consultation between the specialists and the general practitioners who have many HIV-infected patients in their practice.
+Given the many facets of the problems of older people living with HIV, we believe that the GP is also playing an increasingly important role in the treatment and guidance of this group of patients.
+That is why we at MC Jan van Goyen have always strived to treat people with HIV in close consultation with the GP involved.
+Collaboration between general practitioners and HIV practitioners and specialist nurses has always played a very important role in the Jan van Goyen Medical Centre.
+Together with the HIV treatment provider and the nurses, the general practitioner forms a team that, together and in close consultation, takes care of the well-being of the HIV-infected patient.
+There is therefore very regular consultation between specialists and general practitioners who have many HIV-infected patients in their practice.

 Collaboration between MC Jan van Goyen and other organizations for people with HIV

 Our Lady's Hospital (OLVG)

 Medical Center Jan van Goyen works very closely with OLVG.
 Every two weeks, HIV practitioners from the Jan van Goyen Medical Center attend a discussion about HIV patients in the OLVG.
 Recordings also take place in the OLVG.

 There are various partnerships with OLVG departments, including: with the Department of Internal Medicine for admission facilities, the Clinical Chemical and Hematological Laboratory, the Microbiological Laboratory, the Pathological Laboratory and the hospital pharmacy.
 In addition, there is collaboration with the following specialisms in OLVG: Gastrointestinal and liver diseases, lung diseases, cardiology, surgery, neurology, orthopaedics, dermatology and radiology.